Venice man spent two years in Vietnam

 When he got back to Rhode Island, it was a year before he found the job at Lincoln High teaching all levels of accounting and coaching football.
 He spent the next 31 years teaching and 27 years as head football coach at the school.

-He and his wife Robyn moved to Venice several years ago and love it.
+He and Robyn moved to Venice several years ago and love it.

 Post a comment as